 The hardware sector protection feature disables both program and erase operations in any sector.
 The hardware sector unprotection feature re-enables both program and erase operations in previously protected sectors.
+Sector protection/unprotection can be implemented via two methods.

-Sector protection/unprotection requires V{ID} on the RE-SET# pin only, and can be implemented either in-system or via programming equipment.
-Figure 1 shows the algorithms and Figure 19 shows the timing diagram.
+The primary method requires $V{\rm ID}$ on the RESET# pin only, and can be implemented either in-system or via programming equipment.
+Figure 1 shows the algorithms and Figure 21 shows the timing diagram.
 This method uses standard microprocessor bus cycle timing.
 For sector unprotect, all unprotected sectors must first be protected prior to the first sector unprotect write cycle.